SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 ## Creating the Form Component

-We must create a `LaptopFormComponent` class, which will define our form layout and details.
+We should create a `LaptopFormComponent` class, which will define our form layout and details.

 In the `src/app` directory, we have to create a new `laptop-form` folder.

 We are going to store our component in a `laptop-form.component.ts` file.

-Angular CLI can do most of this for us as well:
+The Angular CLI can do most of this for us as well:

 ```js
 ng generate component laptop-form